OutSystems/docs-support/src/enterprise/maintenance/vpn/vpn-support.md

 ### Check your on-premises network

 Your on-premises network internal IP address range must not overlap with the internal IP address range of your OutSystems Cloud.
-Check how to [find out internal IP address range of your OutSystems Cloud](../ip-range-cloud.md).
+Check how to [find out the internal IP address range of your OutSystems Cloud](../ip-range-cloud.md).

 ### Make sure you have the necessary permissions